$0 Singapore Foster Care Quick-Start Checklist

 Medicines and Chemicals

 All medications, including over-the-counter products and vitamins, must be stored in a locked or secured location.
-The same applies to cleaning products and any household chemicals.
+Keep cleaning products and household chemicals inaccessible to children, and confirm the agency's current requirements.
 This means a bathroom cabinet with a working latch or a locked cupboard in the kitchen — not medicines in an easily accessible drawer.

-This requirement is especially strict for any foster child with a history of self-harm or behavioural challenges, where agencies may ask for a higher standard of storage.
-If you know in advance that you are being considered for a placement involving a child with these needs, it is worth discussing specific storage arrangements with your social worker before the visit.
+If you know in advance that you are being considered for a placement involving higher-risk needs, discuss specific storage arrangements with your social worker before the visit.

 Free Download